lantunes/fixd/README.md

 * delay responses for tests that require a delayed response

 Finally, Fixd is not limited to being used in the context of unit tests.
 It can also be used as a standalone HTTP server, in any context.
+In this sense, it can also be viewed as a Java micro web framework.

 ## Getting Started
 ------------------